 Here are the typical require wait times for reentry to the U.S. after deportation:

-Following deportation, an alien would need to file Form I-212 Application for Permission to Reapply for Admission into the United States After Deportation or Removal.
-This lets you ask permission to submit an application to re-enter the United States.
+Following deportation, a foreign national would need to file Form I-212 Application for Permission to Reapply for Admission into the United States After Deportation or Removal.
+This lets you ask USCIS for permission to submit an application to re-enter the United States.

 You must submit all paperwork and correspondence regarding your removal along with your I-212 application.
 You must also submit documentation of your relationship to anyone you listed as a relative on the application.
 Documentation such as birth and marriage certificates will prove your relationship.
-If your relative is a U.S. citizen, you will need to include a copy of either his or her alien registration number or birth certificate as proof of U.S. immigration status.
+If your relative is a U.S. citizen, you will need to include a copy of either that person's alien registration number or birth certificate as proof of U.S. immigration status.

 Depending on the reason for your removal, you will likely also need to submit a Form I-601, Application for Waiver of Grounds of Inadmissibility.
 While filing an I-212 might remove the prior removal restrictions, Form I-601 is needed to remove the grounds for removal, for example, to obtain a waiver for a conviction of a crime of moral turpitude.